 The ITE is scored using statistical analyses similar to those used for the ABFM Family Medicine Certification Examination.
 There is no passing score on the ITE, since the purpose of this examination is to assess your progress over the years of your residency training.
 Performance reports provide you with identified areas that you need to study and can be used to develop your own individual educational plan between you and your residency program.

-ITE performance reports are available in your Physician Portfolio within six-eight weeks of the examination date.
+ITE performance reports are available in your MyABFM Portfolio within six-eight weeks of the examination date.
 Your residency program can access these same reports through the Resident Training Management (RTM) system.

 In-Training Examination Resources